 FDA Design Controls: Plain & Simple Guide for Medical Device Developers

-What Are FDA Design Controls?
+What Are FDA Design Controls for Medical Devices?

-Design controls are a set of practices and procedures that help medical product developers:
+The design control process follows a set of practices and procedures that help medical product developers:

 - Manage quality.